scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_fossee/prabhu_ramachandran_fossee.rst

 Textbook companions offer an interesting approach to this task.
 As discussed in detail in [kmm14]_, textbook companions are created by writing Python code for every solved example in a textbook.
-Students create these textbook companions which are then reviewed by either teachers reviewers at FOSSEE.
+Students create these textbook companions which are then reviewed by either teachers or reviewers at FOSSEE.
 This task scales very well as students are eager to take up the task.
-Students are given an honorarium of Rs.
-10000 after their textbooks are reviewed.
+Students are given an honorarium and a certificate after their textbooks pass a review.
 Currently, there are over 530 Scilab textbook companions [STC]_ created.
 The Python project has 395 completed books with over 225 textbooks in progress.
 The Python companions are hosted online at http://tbc-python.fossee.in